Privacy

 Visitor analytics preference

-Hubbaly uses aggregate audience-measurement analytics on public hub and guest-ticket pages to understand visits, spot broken journeys, and improve those flows.
+Hubbaly uses aggregate audience-measurement analytics on public hub, public album, and guest-ticket pages to understand visits, downloads, broken journeys, and which public sharing links are working.
 This page gives you a simple way to disable visitor analytics if you object.

 Current setting: Loading saved setting….